 We’re not through yet…

 Do you know that corn flour/starch or tricalcium phosphate is added to commercially produced icing/confectioners sugar as an anti-caking agent?
-Tricalcium phosphate is a preferred additive because it is a natural ingredient that is often used as a dietary supplement.
+Tricalcium phosphate is a preferred additive and it’s a natural ingredient that is often used as a dietary supplement.

-One British producer, Tate & Lyle, has altered their traditional recipe which used the natural ingredient in favor of adding corn flour/starch to all their icing/confectioners sugar and cake decorators are not happy.
+One British producer, Tate & Lyle, has altered their traditional recipe which used tricalcium phosphate in favor of adding corn flour/starch to all their icing/confectioners sugar and cake decorators are not happy.

 I’ve read on several social media groups that bakers are experiencing many problems with the new recipe icing/confectioner’s sugar.
 They are saying that it’s almost impossible to use it to produce intricate designs in Royal icing because corn flour/starch contains fat, so it tends to break down and won’t hold its shape, that the consistency of buttercream is not the same as it was and that glace icing has no shine, to name a few problems.